AABoyles/bettermath/README.md

 * https://en.wikipedia.org/wiki/Central_tendency#Measures_of_central_tendency
 * https://en.wikipedia.org/wiki/Statistical_dispersion

-A note on non-commutative reducers:
+*A note on non-commutative reducers:*

-If you're curions, there's no implementation of difference or quotient because subraction and division are non-commutative, which makes them (modestly) difficult to reason about in a sufficiently general way.
+If you're curious, there's no implementation of difference or quotient because subtraction and division are non-commutative, which makes them (modestly) difficult to reason about in a sufficiently general way.
 Accordingly, it seems better that someone who needs such a function actually implement the logic themselves.
 I am open to compelling arguments otherwise, if you'd like to